 Minimum Viable Product is a basic launchable product version that is ready for shipping.
-The MVP is built with minimal must-have features and once it passes all stages of the software development process, it is launched in the market.
+The MVP is built with minimal must-have features and once it passes all stages of the Software Development Life Cycle(SDLC), it is launched in the market.
 The further refinements and feature additions are based on user feedback.

 When building an MVP, following collaborative design practices ensure shared ownership among the development team.